How To Refinance a Home

-Editor's note: This refinance guide is provided by Lenda as an educational resource for borrowers.
-Not all of the products mentioned in this guide are offered by Lenda.
+Editor's note: This refinance guide is provided by Reali as an educational resource for borrowers.
+Not all of the products mentioned in this guide are offered by Reali.
 We think it’s important that you, as a borrower, know your options in order to make an educated decision about your home loan needs.

 What does refinance mean?